 - Where do they live?

 By the time you’re done, you should have a clear outline of your ideal client.

-Without knowing who you’re specifically talking to, how to speak to them, and how you’re going to help them — a funnel will do nothing for you.
-The good news is that this is the easy part.
+Without knowing who you’re specifically talking to, how to speak to them, and how you’re going to help them — a marketing funnel won’t work for your business.

 - Can we meet in person?

 - Will you be hosting a workshop or live stream?